WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 No.

-The features that bring Swift Macro advantages also introduce traps and pitfalls which could shoot the programmers themselves in the foot.
+The features that bring Swift Macro advantages also introduce traps and pitfalls that could shoot the programmers themselves in the foot.
 In this post, I would like to show you several ones that I've found and how to overcome them.